All Episodes

 I didn't hear Hillary's taking money from countries that treat women, gays, lesbians, Christians, and Jews atrociously.

-It took five days to get a sentence out of her.
+The Obamas and Hillary, the Clintons, three sentences from Hillary, it took five days to get a sentence out of her.

-You know, if it was a conservative or pastor or somebody that wants to be a Christian, then they would have been excoriated by these late-night comics and others because maybe they're a Christian, but they're not perfect because the idea is to become a better person.
+You know, if it was a conservative or pastor or somebody that wants to be a Christian, then they would have been excoriated by these late night comics and others because maybe they're a Christian, but they're not perfect because the idea is to become a better person.

 But no, you've got to be perfect in the world of liberalism.